FX Networks: Programming

-Note that The Weekly / The New York Times Presents, which has been sometimes described as an "FX on Hulu" show, was jointly commissioned by FX and Hulu prior to the launch of the FX on Hulu hub, and is introduced with both services' logos, unlike FX on Hulu series which are introduced with only the FX logo.
+The Weekly / The New York Times Presents, which has been sometimes described as an "FX on Hulu" show, was jointly commissioned by FX and Hulu prior to the launch of the FX on Hulu hub, and is introduced with both services' logos, unlike FX on Hulu series which are introduced with only the FX logo.

 FX Entertainment

 FX Entertainment is the division of FX Networks that oversees original programming under the FX brand, including FX Productions.
 It was formed in May 2019 as part of FX Networks' executive restructuring following acquisition by Disney.
 On June 10, 2019, Disney announced that both FX Entertainment and Disney Television Studios would share the same casting division.

 FX Productions

 FX Productions (FXP) is FX Networks' in-house production company.
-The studio currently produces series for FX, FXX, and FX on Hulu, as well as TBS (Miracle Workers).
-In the past, they have also made series for Amazon Prime Video (One Mississippi) and Fox (The Cool Kids).
+The studio currently produces series for FX, FXX, and FX on Hulu.
+In the past, they have also made series for TBS (Miracle Workers), Epix (Perpetual Grace, LTD), Amazon Prime Video (One Mississippi) and Fox (Wayward Pines season 1 and The Cool Kids).